-Chemotherapy is a term that describes the use of drugs, to treat or control cancer.
-It is a common method used to treat cancer in addition to surgery and radiotherapy.
-When a chemotherapeutic drug is given orally (by mouth) or intravenously (through vein), it enters the bloodstream and travels throughout the body.
+Chemotherapy (also called chemo) is a term that describes the use of medication to treat or control cancer by killing cancer cells.
+It is one of the most widely used methods to treat cancer, along with surgery and radiation treatment (radiotherapy).
+A chemotherapeutic drug can be given orally (by mouth) or intravenously (through a vein).

 How does chemotherapy work?